- Academic Advising

 Check the Assignments Board on the main floor of Warren Hall or the class assignments web page for course reading assignments for the first day of class.

-Books and supplies may be purchased at the Bookstore (619) 260-4551, located in Loma Hall, the building directly behind Warren Hall.
+Books and supplies may be purchased at the Bookstore (619) 260-4551, located in the Hahn University Center.

 - Bar Certification

 If you are planning to sit for a bar examination, we strongly encourage you to find out as much as you can about the various jurisdictions.
 We provide some bar information on our website to get you started.

 - Career and Professional Development

 Please be advised that the Registrar’s Office cannot provide you with a copy of any non-USD transcript, so you will need to obtain copies directly from the issuing school, if you have not already done so.
 You will also need to use your non-USD class standing, as we have no way to translate your rank into our grading system.
 If you are a transfer student, your first opportunity to be ranked at USD will be at the end of the fall semester.

 If you haven't already done so, you MUST open a university email account.
 You will periodically be sent email messages from the administration to your USD email address and you will be held responsible for the information contained in those messages.
 In addition, you will need your USD email account user name and password to see your fall schedule and grades online.

 Make yourself aware of the rules governing examinations and the final exam schedule.
 The exam schedule is sometimes subject to change and students sometimes encounter emergency situations during exams, do not make any irrevocable business, social or travel plans during the final examination period.